Regional Node Planning Grant Program

 The request for financial support should be specific and narrowly tailored to the plan outlined in the application submitted to MTC and reflect the actual funding needs of the Applicant Organization for the development of the node.

-The maximum grant award amounts as determined based on the size and complexity of the region the node will represent are outlined in the following table.
+The maximum grant award amounts as determined based on the size and complexity of the region the node will represent are outlined below.

 Key Application Dates: